wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 ---
 title: "WPGraphQL Logging Plugin"
-description: "A logging plugin that provides visibility into the GraphQL request lifecycle, giving developers the observability needed to quickly identify and resolve bottlenecks in their headless WordPress application.
+description: "A logging plugin that provides visibility into the GraphQL request lifecycle, giving developers the observability needed to quickly identify and resolve bottlenecks in their headless WordPress application."
-."
 ---

 # Introduction